MahmoodElsaayed/signup-form/README.md

 ## Live Preview

-- You can try the calculator online by visiting the [live preview](https://mahmoodelsaayed.github.io/Odin-Form).
+- You can try the project online by visiting the [live preview](https://mahmoodelsaayed.github.io/Odin-Form).

 ## Development